RequestBuilder Pattern

 'priority' => 20, // Lower numbers applied first

-'agent_types' => ['all'] // 'all', 'pipeline', 'chat', or array
+'modes' => ['all'] // 'all', 'pipeline', 'chat', 'system', or extension mode

 ];